-- reduce your risk of getting seriously ill or dying from COVID-19 - reduce your risk of catching or spreading COVID-19 - protect against COVID-19 variants
+- reduce your risk of getting seriously ill or dying from COVID-19 - reduce your risk of catching or spreading COVID-19 - protect against COVID-19 variants of suspected Omicron cases must self-isolate for ten days, regardless of their vaccination status protection.

 The 1st dose should give you some protection from 3 or 4 weeks after you've had it.
-But you need 2 doses for stronger and longer-lasting protection.
+But you need 2 doses for stronger and longer-lasting